marionzr/nzr.orm/README.md

 }
 ```

+Both methods provide an additional parameter, the `expectedValue` used to indicate the expected return value (affected rows).
+If the `result` doesn't match the `expectedValue`an OrmException is thrown and the transaction is rolled back.

 #### Delete
 The Delete operation works close to Update and can be performed on an Entity or group of entities.
 For the first way, the Entity instance is required since it will use the primary key properties to build the [Where](#Where) clause.
 The second allows specifying which columns will be used to select the entities to deleted with [Where](#Where) clause.
 The returned value is the number of deleted rows.